-APPOINTMENT TYPE: Permanent Exempt (PEX), this position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.
+APPOINTMENT TYPE: Temporary Exempt (TEX), this position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.

 The Real Estate Division (RED) is comprised of a team of over 220 full time staff delivering professional real estate services to a variety of clients.
 We have responsibility for:

-- Full service property management services to another 2,000,000 square feet of city-owned offices, including City Hall, 1 South Van Ness Avenue, and the Hall of Justice and the Public Safety Building.
+Full service property management services to another 2,000,000 square feet of city-owned offices, including City Hall, 1 South Van Ness Avenue, the Hall of Justice and the Public Safety Building.

 The Division completes market value appraisals or analysis of real property considered for City sale, lease, development or acquisition, and acts as a real estate consultant to Departments, the Mayor, and the Board of Supervisors.

-The position will oversee the management of the conference center and training room in the building; provide weekly updates of building status, issues, and action plan; provides information about the building and orientation process for tenants including signage, policies, procedures – security, safety, etc.; conducts routine interior and exterior building operational inspections; monitors CMMS’ requests to ensure timely completion and resolution to tenants’ satisfaction, and communicates completion with the tenants; assists and coordinates City department moves into and out of building; documents, updates and distributes tenant manuals and safety handbooks to client departments; coordinates and monitors contractors’/consultants’ work on the property; works with other RED management and City staff to ensure janitorial, engineering and labor requests are completed satisfactorily and to respond to issues; prepares proposed budgets with detailed justification and persuasive arguments for proposals including City department/tenant moves; works with management and City staff to implement projects, and ensure building and building systems are functioning properly; coordinates with management regarding capital project requests and long-range planning for the building; responsible for management and renewal planning of building contracts such as pest control, landscaping, and others; project management and coordination of interior and exterior building repair and improvement projects, (e.g. construction, TIs, HVAC upgrade, signage upgrade, lighting retrofit); ensures continued LEED and ADA compliance and manages related projects (including TIs by tenants); liaisons with the Bureau of Building Repair (BBR) for scheduling onsite repairs and improvement work; manages security, locks, and access within facilities and coordinates new keys/locks; works with District General Manger and energy star contracted engineer to secure yearly rating; provides feedback and oversight of greening strategies; and performs related duties as assigned.
+The 0922 Building Manager will oversee the management of assigned buildings within the Public Safety Campus and provide weekly updates of building status, issues, and action plan; provide information about the building and orientation process for tenants including signage, policies, procedures – security, safety, etc.; conduct routine interior and exterior building operational inspections; monitor CMMS’ requests to ensure timely completion and resolution to tenants’ satisfaction, and communicates completion with the tenants; assists and coordinates City department moves into and out of buildings; documents, updates and distributes tenant manuals and safety handbooks to client departments; coordinate and monitor contractors’/consultants’ work on the property; work with other RED management and City staff to ensure janitorial, engineering and labor requests are completed satisfactorily and to respond to issues; prepare proposed budgets with detailed justification and persuasive arguments for proposals including City department/tenant moves; work with management and City staff to implement projects, and ensure building and building systems are functioning properly; coordinate with management regarding capital project requests and long-range planning for the building; responsible for management and renewal planning of building contracts such as pest control, landscaping, and others; project management and coordination of interior and exterior building repair and improvement projects, (e.g. construction, TIs, HVAC upgrade, signage upgrade, lighting retrofit); ensure continued LEED and ADA compliance and manages related projects (including TIs by tenants); liaison with the Bureau of Building Repair (BBR) for scheduling onsite repairs and improvement work; manage security, locks, and access within facilities and coordinates new keys/locks; work with District General Manger and energy star contracted engineer to secure yearly rating; provide feedback and oversight of greening strategies; and perform related duties as assigned.